-The purpose of a credentialing system for eating disorders is to help people with eating disorders, their families and supports get the treatment they need when they need it.
-A credentialing system will recognise clinicians who have the knowledge, training and professional development to treat eating disorders safely and effectively.
+The purpose of a credentialing system for eating disorders is to help people with eating disorders, their families and supports locate the treatment they need when they need it, and to enhance the effectiveness and consistency of eating disorder treatment for eating disorders in Australia.
+A credentialing system will formally recognise clinicians who have the knowledge, training and professional development profile to meet minimum standards for delivery of safe and effective eating disorder treatment.
+It is designed to support treatment across all levels of the stepped system of care, from first response and early intervention through to intensive treatment settings.

 NEDC has partnered with the Australia and New Zealand Academy for Eating Disorders (ANZAED) to scope, develop, test, pilot and implement a system of credentialing for eating disorders in Australia.
 This is a three-year project.